shirat74/dvipdfm-x/README.md

 ### Legacy Multibyte Encodings

-Dvipdfmx has an extendable encoding support by means of CMap PostScript Resource.
-Just like `enc` files for 8-bit encodings, one can even use their own custom CMap files to support custom encodings.
-See, Adobe's technical note for details on CMap PostScript Resource.
+Dvipdfmx has an extensible support for encoding by means of The PostScript CMap Resource.
+Just like `enc` files for 8-bit encodings, one can write their own custom CMap files to support custom encodings.
+See, Adobe's technical note for details on CMap PostScript Resources.
 Adobe provides a set of CMap files necessary for processing various CJK encodings.
-See, section of "CMap PostScript Resources".
+See, section of "PostScript CMap Resources".

 ### Vertical Writing